hellowaywewe/py-spdk/README.md

 The py-spdk is designed for all of the management-level applications to employ SPDK-based app better.
 For example:

 * As an acceleration framework, the OpenStack Cyborg should be able to find and report the ability of backend accelerators including hardware  (like FPGA) and software (like DPDK, SPDK) acceleration resources.
-Based on this reason, the py-spdk make the Cyborg interact with SPDK-based app (as: nvmf_tgt, vhost, etc.).
+Based on this reason, the py-spdk can make the Cyborg interact with SPDK-based app (as: nvmf_tgt, vhost, etc.).
 According to the configuration file provided by the Cyborg, the py-spdk will to be informed whether the SPDK is installed.
 If so, then it will judge further whether the nvmf_tgt process is started.
 Suppose the nvmf_tgt server is not alive, it will execute the functions of initialization and startup for server.
 Once the server is successfully started, the py-spdk can obtain what it requires, and then do other operations.

 ## Proposed change